erinep/vscode-speech-with-piper/README.md

 ## Voice selection menu

-Currently, these voices are I have on my own system, to recreate this you will need to download the models seperatly from [here](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0).
+Currently, these voices are the I have on my own system.
+To recreate this you will need to download the models seperatly from [here](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0).
 You can also set the voice in your vscode settings.

 ![Demo](media/voice-selection.png)